 Today started out dreary like so many days this winter and spring have turned out but there was promise to maybe see some sunshine later.
 We went to the grocery store as soon as I got up and drank a cup of coffee and would you believe it?
 They actually had most of the stuff we needed!
 And the store wasn’t over flowing with people.
 Hopefully that is a sign that the excessive hoarding is dissipating.

 Today started out warm and very foggy with some light rain.
 Normal spring weather here until the ocean warms up.
-Towards the afternoon the clouds started thinking and the temperature started warming up a bit.
-Finally around 2:30 or 3:00 the humidity dropped and wind picked up with clearing sky.
+Towards the afternoon the clouds started thinking, and the temperature started warming up a bit.
+Finally, around 2:30 or 3:00 the humidity dropped and wind picked up with a clearing sky.
 The temperature shot up after that.
 It was actually pretty nice to lay on the patio chair in the sun to recover from the WOD.

 The entire winter has been mild this year, there’s no denying that.
 There has been plenty or rain though and the rain has been mostly on the days when Molly had off and we’d be able do do something.
 By luck she had off today and we wanted to get outdoors.
 No appointments or other plans were there to interfere with that today!
 The original idea was to go to middle creek but we decided to stay closer to home so went to grab a couple of caches on the Conewago trail.

 It was very dry today, too dry even.
 My nose felt like it was drying out.
 Local weather stations showed the relative humidity being around eleven percent.